 (first posted 6/27/2011) Bernie Madoff’s first bogus trade.
 Richard Nixon’s first fib.
 Charlie Parker’s first hit of heroin.
 What do they have in common with this perfectly harmless-looking Pontiac Ventura II?
 That first little giving in to temptation has a nasty way of turning into a big deadly habit, like GM’s badge engineering.
 All bad habits have a beginning, but the evidence typically is lost in the haze of history.
 Not GM’s.
 Before you sits the proof; the badge-engineering progenitor; the automotive equivalent of finding Humphrey Bogart’s first Lucky Strike butt laying at the curb.

 I can’t tell you exactly the behind-the-scenes machinations that led to giving Pontiac a “grille engineered” version of Chevy’s popular Nova in the spring of 1971.
-But it cracked open a door that was eventually ripped off its hinges after the energy crisis of 1973.
+But it cracked open a door that was eventually ripped off its hinges in the following years.
 Every GM division then rushed through it and jumped into that bottomless cesspool without a second thought.
 Desperate for smaller cars, Oldsmobile, Buick and even Cadillac soon joined in with Pontiac.
 The attack of the Chevrolet body snatchers was on.

 Presumably, Pontiac had misgivings at how large its Tempest and LeMans had grown from their 1961 compact origins.
 And by 1970, the continued growth in the small car sector was undeniable.
 Chevy was getting ready to launch its sub-compact Vega.
 Pontiac felt left out, and wanted back in.
 And they had a solution in hand and ready to roll, north of the border: the Acadian.